Visit Portofino, this beautiful tiny village by the sea and hike along a scenic trail of the Regional Natural Park

 Itinerary: Portofino, Regional Natural Park of Portofino, Santa Margherita Ligure,

-The square-shaped headland where Portofino (pic n°1) is located on the coast of the Ligurian Sea boasts a 13-kilometer long coastline.
+The square-shaped headland where Portofino (pic n°1) is located on the coast of the Ligurian Sea boasts a 13-kilometer-long coastline.
 It starts from Camogli and ends in Santa Margherita Ligure, and its highest point is Mount of Portofino, 610 meters above sea level.
-This area is part of Riviera di Levante, one of the two coastlines (the other one is Riviera di Ponente from Genoa to the French border) which the Ligurian coast is divided into.
+This area is part of Riviera di Levante, one of the two coastlines (the other one is Riviera di Ponente from Genoa to the French border) which the Ligurian coast is divided.

 The area that stretches behind Portofino and covers almost half of the headland is a protected area established in 1935 and named The Regional Natural Park of Portofino (pic n°2).
 It is accessible via the many trails whose total length is over 60 kilometers.

-Although it can be a quite expensive destination, Portofino is a must-see location, a beautiful gem that you should not miss when in Italy.
-It offers visitors unforgettable landscapes, spectacular and scenic views over the whole Gulf of Tigullio.
-You can also visit some beautiful ancient churches, such as the Romanic-Lombard style Church of San Martino that dates back to the 12th century but rebuilt in the 19th century.
+Although it can be quite an expensive destination, Portofino is a must-see location, a beautiful gem that you should not miss when in Italy.
+It offers visitors unforgettable landscapes and spectacular and scenic views over the whole Gulf of Tigullio.
+You can also visit some beautiful ancient churches, such as the Romanic-Lombard style Church of San Martino that dates back to the 12th century but was rebuilt in the 19th century.

-From Portofino you can take a path (pic n°5) choosing from a wide array, varying in terms of length and levels of difficulties.
+From Portofino you can take a path (pic n°5) choosing from a wide array, varying in terms of length and levels of difficulty.
 Each of these trails will lead you into different natural environments, and many of them to Portofino Vetta, the highest peak of Monte di Portofino (pic n°3).
 Here, we would like to suggest you two hiking trails: